Coronavirus: Growth in Daily U.S. Deaths Plateaus

 Health analysts rely on the seven-day average number of new cases, deaths, and other metrics to account for daily fluctuations in the figures and reporting lags.

-The daily toll of new deaths reached 1,326 on Tuesday.
+The daily toll of new deaths reached 1,326 on Tuesday, about half of the highest single-day new fatality count of 2,740 on May 7.

 In late July, U.S. Centers for Disease Control and Prevention (CDC) Director Robert Redfield indicated that there is a “perverse” economic incentive for hospitals to inflate their COVID-19 (coronavirus disease) death tolls.